 If we're able to work the financial issues in your case out amicably, we can prepare what is called a consent order, which is a court order that says how much financial support one parent is going to pay at least on a temporary basis until we get you to the divorce, at which time another more permanent arrangement will be made.

 If we can't work the finances out amicably, maybe we have to file a motion with the court.
 But again, we cannot file a motion without first having prepared your Case Information Statement.
-Your CIS gets filed with your motion as the key supporting financial document.
+Your Case Information Statement gets filed with your motion as the key supporting financial document.

 A motion is a request to the judge for something.
 In this example, it would be a request for financial help.